joeloverton/node-respire/README.md

 }
 ```

 The output of `res.renderInto` is a `RenderedContext`.
 It wraps the original data and a record of any failed promises.
-This is great for debugging, and can also be useful in template logic when composing subviews.
+This is great for debugging, and can also be useful in template logic when [composing views](#user-content-composing-views).

 ### res.respond